theme-next/theme-next.org/source/docs/troubleshooting/index.md

 <!-- endtab -->

 <!-- tab Bugfix for Backtick -->
-Here is {% exturl pull with bugfix for use backtick code block inside tags https://github.com/hexojs/hexo/pull/2321 %} (from Dec 2016 still not merged).
+Here is [pull with bugfix for use backtick code block inside tags](https://github.com/hexojs/hexo/pull/2321) (from Dec 2016 still not merged).
 So, for this moment you can merge it manually, if you need to use backtick code block inside tags.

 {% note danger %}